Philip II of Spain: Legacy

 Even in countries that remained Catholic, primarily France and the Italian states, fear and envy of Spanish success and domination created a wide receptiveness for the worst possible descriptions of Philip II.
 Although some efforts have been made to separate legend from reality, that task has proved extremely difficult, since many prejudices are rooted in the cultural heritage of European countries.
 Spanish-speaking historians tend to assess his political and military achievements, sometimes deliberately avoiding issues such as the King's inflexible Catholicism.
 English-speaking historians tend to show Philip II as a fanatical, despotical, criminal, imperialist ruler, minimising his military victories (Battle of Lepanto, Battle of Saint Quentin, Fall of Antwerp, English Armada, etc...) to mere anecdotes, and magnifying his defeats (Battle of Djerba, Ottoman conquest of Tunis, Dutch Revolt, Armada, etc...) even though at the time those defeats did not result in great political or military changes in the balance of power in Europe.

 He ended French Valois ambitions in Italy and brought about the Habsburg ascendency in Europe.
 He secured the Portuguese kingdom and empire.
 He succeeded in increasing the importation of silver in the face of English, Dutch, and French privateers, overcoming multiple financial crises and consolidating Spain's overseas empire.
 Although clashes would be ongoing, he ended the major threat posed to Europe by the Ottoman Navy.

-Historian Geoffrey Parker offers a management-psychological explanation, as summarized by Tonio Andrade and William Reger: One might have expected that Philip—being a dedicated, persistent, and hard-working man, and being the head of Western Europe's wealthiest and largest empire—would have succeeded in his aims.
+Historian Geoffrey Parker offers a management-psychological explanation, as summarised by Tonio Andrade and William Reger: One might have expected that Philip — being a dedicated, persistent, and hard-working man, and being the head of Western Europe's wealthiest and largest empire — would have succeeded in his aims.
 He didn't.
 His endeavors were doomed by his own character, or at least that's how Parker sees it.
 Drawing on studies in management science and organizational psychology, Parker argues that a successful manager of a large organization must keep attention on the big picture, must have a good strategy for dealing with copious information, must know how to delegate, and must be flexible.
 Philip failed on all counts.
 He was a micromanager who got bogged down in details, refusing to delegate and trying to read every dispatch that came to his desk.
 He obsessed and dithered, so that by the time his decisions were made and his orders reached the men meant to carry them out, the situation on the ground had changed.
 Philip was also inflexible, unwilling to abandon ineffective policies.
 Most pernicious of all was Philip's tendency toward messianic thinking, a belief that he was doing God's work and that heaven would support him with miracles.